nora-bruns/picdatalab/home/index.md

 ## Impact

-Several of our projects and publications have impacted politcal discussions and patient care.
+Several of our projects and publications have impacted political discussions and patient care.

 ### Meet the <a href="{{ '/team/' | relative_url }}" style="text-decoration: none; color: inherit;"><strong>Team</strong></a> and check out our <a href="{{ '/research/' | relative_url }}" style="text-decoration: none; color: inherit;"><strong>Research</strong></a> and <a href="{{ '/projects/' | relative_url }}" style="text-decoration: none; color: inherit;"><strong>Projects</strong></a>!